ConstantinRuhdorfer/GraphLib/README.md

 ```
 .
 +-- graph_lib/            All relevant classes are here
+|   +-- directed_graph.py
+|   +-- directed_edge.py
 |   +-- graph.py
 |   +-- edge.py
 |   +-- vertex.py
 +-- input/                Some sample input files are here
 +-- test/                 All unittests are here
 ```

+Notice that the Directed* Versions inherit from their respective base classes.

 # How to use